The Nature Museum offers a variety of workshops for active scout groups which utilize the Museum’s collections and outdoor exhibitions.

-In-person field trips to the Nature Museum are currently unavailable as a result of our building closure.
+In-person field trips to the Nature Museum are currently unavailable.
 Our educators are ready and available to bring field trip programming and more to your classroom virtually.
 Click here to get the conversation started.

 Scout and Chaperone Pricing